strohs/java-design-patterns/src/patterns/behavioral/templateMethod.md

     * this is referring to the way template method calls other methods implemented in the subclass(es)

 ## Motivation
+* **a high-level blueprint for an algorithm to be completed by inheritors**
+* algorithms can be decomposed into common parts + specifics
+* strategy pattern does this through composition
+    * the high-level algorithm uses an interface
+    * concrete implementations implement the interface
+* template method does the same thing through inheritance
+    * overall algorithm makes use of an abstract member
+    * inheritors override the abstract members
+    * the parent template method is invoked to orchestrate the calls to the abstract members

 ## Implementation Steps
 * start by defining your algorithm